Syllabus

 Retaking Course / Reusing Prior Material:

 If you are repeating 112, your prior work in this course is treated just as anyone else's work.
-Consulting or copying your prior homework answers or term project solutions will only hurt your learning, and will be treated as an academic integrity violation.
+So for instance, the No-Copying Rule and 5-Minute Rule apply here.
+Besides, consulting or copying your prior homework answers or term project solutions is likely to only hurt your learning.

 Plagiarism Detection: